Classic Recipe

 • Non-editable hierarchy: Cannot be reordered, have new sub-labels, or be deleted.

-• Customizable appearance: While the structure of a system label cannot be modified, its color can be changed for easier visualization in annotation tasks.
+• Customizable appearance: While the structure of a system label cannot be modified, its color and thumbnail can be changed for easier visualization in annotation tasks.

 Labels in the recipe have a Dot Name Spacing (dot-separated structure), allowing you to create tree-like label descriptions (sub-labels that are in a hierarchy with other labels).
 A well-defined labels hierarchy enables annotators to accurately classify annotations based on logical structure, with correlation with Dataloop advanced tools for labels-based search and filter on items and annotations level.